-Top Women in Grocery Feted in Windy City
+Top Women in Grocery honorees celebrate at the gala dinner in Chicago

 Progressive Grocer’s Top Women in Grocery gala, which took place Nov.
 8 in Chicago, honored the nearly 370 women chosen in the prestigious program’s three categories: Senior-Level Executive, Rising Star and Store Manager.
 Nearly 600 were in attendance to help the honorees celebrate.